emad-elsaid/emad-elsaid.github.io/Bulma HTML5 Dialog.md

 That means I can show and hide the dialog with `.showModal` and `.close` methods instead adding/removing `is-active` class.

 When I did that the dialog didn't appear. so turns out Bulma `modal` class hides the dialog.
-The browser already does that. so no need to use bulma `modal` class.
+The browser already does that. so no need to use Bulma `modal` class.

 # Use form to hide dialog